 A NOTE ON STRATEGY REVIEWS

 Strategy reviews will be organised from time to time when the LPA have need of design advice on matters of policy, guidance, action or masterplans, regeneration or area strategies.
 The Design West Manager will contact the Strategy Chairs to set up a meeting to discuss what is to be reviewed, what advice is sought, and what documentation will be provided.
 The Manager will then proceed to organise the meeting and assist the Chair in establishing a Strategy Panel, ensuring that the necessary documents are provided two weeks in advance for the Panel to access.

 Strategy Reviews can be more workshop based but still need to be very professionally run and very well structured.
 The same broad processes adopted for Design Review can be adapted for Strategy Reviews.
 Presenters and Chairs will work with the DW Manager to define the requisite pre meeting materials and all other matters.
-A verbal report will be provided on the day and a letter will follow to the City Design Group within ten working days.
+A verbal report will be provided on the day and a letter will follow within ten working days.